Getting kids to take a nap can be a struggle, especially when it feels like you’ve tried everything. Read these tips for when your toddler won’t nap.

 - Install darkening curtains that will block out bright light.
-We got something similar to this one.
+We got curtains like these.

 - Turn on white noise to muffle sounds from the rest of the house.

-- Remove loud, battery-operated toys from their room and place soft, comfort toys instead.
+- Remove loud, battery-operated toys from your toddler’s room and place soft, comfort toys instead.

-- Make sure their beds are comfortable.
+- Make sure his bed is comfortable.
 Do the crib sheets need changing?
-Are their pillows in a good position, or are they smashed into the crevice between bed and wall?
-We got our toddlers organic pillows like these to make sure they’re extra comfortable.
+Are his pillows in a good position, or are they smashed into the crevice between bed and wall?
+We got our kids organic pillows like these to make sure they’re extra comfortable.